usethesource/typepal/doc/TypePal/RenameRefactoring/RenameRefactoring.md

 ###### Find relevant files

-Find files in which the following might occur (over-approximation):
+Find files that might contain one of the following occurrences.
+This should be a fast over-approximation.

 * Definitions of the name under the cursor.
 * References to/uses of aforementioned definitions.